 Investments come in many forms.
 Your time directed toward a specific goal is perhaps one of the best investments you can make.
 Think hard about where you spent your free time last year.
 Did it contribute to your long-term goals?

 Finally, always perform due diligence when embarking on new investments.
 Just because a blogger writes about it, or someone on TV says it, doesn’t mean it’s right for you.

 The 5 Best Investments in 2023 for Long-Term Growth

-Most of these will look familiar because I haven’t spent the last five years blogging about the worst investments!
+Most of these will look familiar because I haven’t spent the last six years blogging about the worst investments!
 This list hasn’t changed much since last year either, because a long-term investment strategy must stay on track to achieve results

 In addition to the usual suspects, consider making significant time investments in personal growth to feed your curiosities, educate yourself, and strive to craft your best life.
 Those investments pay the best dividends.